LONDON RIVERS WEEK IS BACK FOR 2017!

 Building on the success of last year, London Rivers Week is happening between Monday 26th June to Sunday 2nd July, 2017, with the official opening event on Sunday 25th June at Ladywell Fields, Lewisham, from 10.30am to 2pm.

 Take a look at our list of events for 2017 – new events are being listed all the time.

 London’s rivers are often peaceful, natural places, where we can escape city life.
 They are havens where we can relax by the water, watch swans nesting or if we’re lucky, spot a flash of blue as one of Britain’s most beautiful birds, a kingfisher, speeds across the water.

-London Rivers Week aims to inspire people like you to take pride in our waterways, understand the challenges facing them, and unite to create a healthy future for our rivers.
+London Rivers Week aims to inspire people like you to take pride in our waterways, understand the challenges they face and come together to create a healthy future for our rivers.

 London Rivers Restoration Group is a sub-group of Catchment Partnerships in London, a coalition of organisations working to improve London’s rivers.